Manual memory management: Zig

+Zig also includes errdefer, which runs only if the function exits with an error.

 Performance

 Many advocates of manual memory management argue that it affords superior performance when compared to automatic techniques such as garbage collection.
 Traditionally latency was the biggest advantage, but this is no longer the case.
 Manual allocation frequently has superior locality of reference.

 Manual allocation is also known to be more appropriate for systems where memory is a scarce resource, due to faster reclamation.
 Memory systems can and do frequently "thrash" as the size of a program's working set approaches the size of available memory; unused objects in a garbage-collected system remain in an unreclaimed state for longer than in manually managed systems, because they are not immediately reclaimed, increasing the effective working set size.

 Manual management has a number of documented performance disadvantages: